CommunityDragon/HexDocs/lol/lcuapi/Getting started with the LCU websocket.md

 ## Conclusion

 That's it!
-Not a difficult thing to accomplish.
-The only thing making it difficult is the unsupported nature of the LCU API.

-Good luck with your project!
-Can't wait to test them out myself! :)
+With this knowledge, you should be able to build reactive apps more easily compared to periodically polling the LCU API.
+If you have any questions, feel free to join Riot's 3rd party developer community on discord and ask your question there.
+There are a lot of knowledgeable members who are willing to answer them!